hujhax/austin-improv-wiki/Main Page.md

 [[List of Austin Improv Performers]]

 ## Shows
-In addition to one-off shows from troupes, Austin improv theaters often cast and produce runs of shows themselves.
+In addition to one-off shows from troupes, both troupes and Austin improv theaters often produce runs of shows themselves.

 These are enumerated in the [[List of Austin Improv Shows]].